SNagaAbhilash/cloud-engineer-test.web.app/README.md

 Select the Elastic IP address and click on the Actions button.
 Choose Associate Elastic IP address from the dropdown menu.
 Select Your Instance:

-In the association dialog, select your running Tomcat instance from the drop-down menu.
+select your running Tomcat instance from the drop-down menu.
-If your instance has multiple network interfaces, you may need to specify the private IP address (usually the default is fine).
 Confirm the Association:
 Click Associate to link the Elastic IP to your instance.

 Step 3: Configure Security Group
 To allow traffic to your Tomcat application, ensure your instance's security group is configured properly.